cagov/design-system/components/skip-to-content/readme.md

 1. Include **SCSS** in your compiler.
 2. Add the **sample markup** from the component just after the opening body tag of your HTML.
-3. Add `id=”main-content"`to the HTML tag at the top of the main content of the page.
+3. Add `id=body-content"`to the HTML tag at the top of the main content of the page.

 ## Accessibility

 ### Component-specific accessibility review

 - Make sure the skip to the content link is the first item to appear on focus when you tab through a webpage and has solid, 2px outline that uses `--highlight-color` variable.
-- Make sure that skip to content id reference `href=”#main-content”` is matching actual `id` attribute in main content div.
+- Make sure that skip to content id reference `href=”#body-content”` is matching actual `id` attribute in main content div.

 ### Standard accessibility review